- Books, Literature, and Writing»

 We survived through most of act two.
 Trust could tell you were not emotionally invested in it, but she thought that maybe it was just a bad day.

 We began the final dance.
-The piano played a simple chord progression.
+The piano played the most complex chord progression.
 We sashayed to prepare for the big lift.

-My arms lifted above my head in the perfect fifth position, I raised my face toward the light, I pointed my toes the second they left the ground.
+My arms lifted above my head in fifth position, I raised my face toward the light, I pointed my toes the second they left the ground.
 I leapt.
-I felt no one catching me.
+I soared.
+I felt no one catch me.
 I crashed.
-My perfectly pointed toes went through the ground, and the rest of my body followed like a needle pricking it's victim.
+My finely pointed toes went through the ground, and the rest of my body followed like a needle pricking it's victim.

 I was buried so far below the ground, I could see no light.
 The last thing I heard was the gasp from Trust before she vanished.
 She left as quickly as she came.